valentynkt/BackendGarden/content/Mind-Llama/Quest3.md

 ### Script

+Everyone you know will own a spatial computing device by 2025.

 > This is incredible.
 The realism here is incredible.
 > - Lex Clip

+And if you understand *why* that's true, you'll be ahead of

 If you don't already own a VR headset, you will by next year.
 The VR market is growing by 18% year-over-year with applications in